10-year-old boy charged with assault following dodgeball game at school

-A 10-year-old from Canton, Michigan has been charged with aggravated assault after injuring another student during a schoolyard dodgeball game.
+DETROIT (CBS NEWS) — A 10-year-old from Canton, Michigan, has been charged with aggravated assault after injuring another student during a schoolyard dodgeball game.

 The boy’s mother, Cameishi Triplett Lindley, said that on April 30, her son Bryce was suspended from Erikkson Elementary School “for throwing a ball back at a student during recess, while playing a game called TIPS/ DODGEBALL,” she wrote on Facebook.